sschleemilch/slimline.nvim/README.md

 Available components:

-- `mode`, well, you know what it is.
+- `mode`, vim mode.
 Automatically sets `vim.opt.showmode = false`.
 - `path`, shows the filename and the relative path + modified / read-only info.
 The directory path will be truncated.
 Can be disabled and configured.
 - `git`, shows the git branch + file diff infos (added, modified and removed lines) (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
 - `diagnostics`, shows `vim.diagnostic` infos.
 This component is event driven and will not poll the information on every statusline draw.
-- `filetype_lsp`, shows the filetype and attached LSPs.
+- `filetype_lsp`, shows the file type and attached LSPs.
 Attached LSPs are evaluated event driven on LSP attach / detach events.
+LSP names can be mapped to custom names or disabled using `configs.filetype_lsp.map_lsps`.
 - `progress`, shows the file progress in % and the overall number of lines as well as the cursor column
 - `recording`, shows the register being used for macro recording

 Which components to show in which section (`left`, `right`, `center`) can be configured.
-The components configuration accepts function calls and strings so that you can hook custom content into the line.
+The `components` entries accept function calls and strings so that you can create custom comonents.
 See [Custom components](#custom-components) for an introduction.

 Components have a _flow_ direction which means that components on the left have their primary part on the left side